Interest Rate Calculator

 What interest rate am I paying on my loan?

 It can be confusing to decipher the interest rate you're paying on your loan when examining all of the figures on your loan statement or documentation.
 However, fear not.
 If you enter your loan information into the calculator above, it will calculate your interest rate and your APR figure, giving you a clear indication of what you are paying.

 If you need to calculate a percentage figure for a statistic or work out how much your assets have risen or fallen by, give the percentage calculator a try.
-Alternatively, for assistance calculating returns on investments, see the IRR calculator and CAGR calculator.
+Alternatively, for assistance calculating returns on investments, see the IRR calculator.